Landers9/Afrik-Shop/README.md

 ***
 - JavaScript Librairie as jquery (external to the program) (I will use them for the animations on my different pages to make the user experience more enjoyable)
+- cloudinary for storage my medias which are used in my app

 ## Execution procedure
 ***